laravel/nova-docs/4.0/upgrade.md

 ### Updating Custom Tool, Cards, Fields, Filters

+Unfortunately, since Nova 4 upgrades our frontend dependencies to Inertia, Vue 3, and Tailwind 3, it is necessary to review all custom tools and upgrade them accordingly.
+A general overview of the necessary changes can be found below; however, your custom Nova packages may require additional changes if they are depending on third-party packages that only support Vue 2 or prior versions of Tailwind.

 #### Vue 3

 **This change primarily affects the installation of custom tools that utilize Vue routing.**